Pakistan navy to add advanced Chinese submarines

 “We will also be in a position to offer their exports under our defence production in future,” he said.

-Ashraf called it "an important milestone to bolster our maritime defence and modernize our fleet with cutting-edge technology."
+Adm Ashraf called it “an important milestone to bolster our maritime defence and modernise our fleet with cutting-edge technology”.

 The news on the submarines came after Pakistan tested a number of missiles in recent weeks.